Yoga for Weight Loss: 10 Best Asanas to Help You Lose Weight

 6. Bridge Pose (Setu Bandha)

-Begin lying on your back with your knees bent and soles of the feet planted firmly.
+Begin lying on your back with your knees bent and the soles of the feet planted firmly.
 Ground down through your feet, arms, and upper back.

 As you exhale, draw the belly in toward your spine and lift your hips, firing up your glutes and hamstrings.